Regency Square Mall (Jacksonville): 2010s

 In 2017, International Decor Outlet sued mall owners Namdar and Mason citing an instance where mall ownership ignored tenant complaints about a leaking roof and chose to paint over the water stains to hide them from view, which allowed for the growth of mold.
 Other lawsuits from tenants alleged that the mall's air conditioning is often broken and that roaches are allowed to freely roam the property.

+2020s

 On June 4, 2020, JCPenney announced that they would be closing in October 2020 as part of a plan to close 154 stores nationwide.
 The departure of JCPenney on October 18, 2020 left Dillard's Clearance Center as the mall's sole anchor.

+In October of 2021, the JSO Substation at regency was moved to a new location.

 In November of 2022 Regency Square Mall was given a warning citation from the City of Jacksonville’s Municipal Code Compliance Division.
 The citation was given to the property owner, citing various commercial violations in the common areas, including a roof leak, interior ceiling damage, exposed wiring and flooring.

-Some of the last remaining tenants at the mall include Auntie Anne's, Bath & Body Works, Jimmy Jazz, and LensCrafters.
+On May 30, 2025, the mall's final restaurant, Tokyo Sakura, permanently closed.
+That same day, it was announced that the final remaining tenant at the mall, Rogers Jewelers, along with the entire interior of the mall, would close June 1, 2025, as part of redevelopment plans by new owner Blackwater Development LLC, which bought the mall (albeit without Impact Church, Dillard's Clearance Center, and the old Sears buildings) on April 9, 2025.
+Demolition of the crumbling mall is expected to begin a little bit after the mall closes, and a new development project called The Nexus at Regency will replace the mall.
+The Nexus at Regency is expected to be a mixed-use project containing multifamily housing, offices and retail space.
+The mall's two exterior tenants, Lauren's Seafood Blues & Jazz and Rhythm Factory, will move out of the mall before demolition begins.
+The Dillard's Clearance Center, Impact Church and the old Sears buildings will remain standing through the demolition.